peterhry/peterhrynkow.com/_drafts/2019-07-13-why-frameworks.md

 categories: [programming]
 ---

+Recently I was asked why using a framework like React, Angular and Vue.js is better than Vanilla JavaScript.

 Lately I've noticed some folks on Twitter who insist that developers learn Vanilla JavaScript before using a framework.
 Some go as far as saying that JavaScript frameworks are unnecessary and that Vanilla JavaScript is all you need to build a web application these days.

 The backlash against frameworks and libraries for web development is in some ways understandable.